 Our unique product architecture is one of the primary reasons why we compete so successfully.
-Where other competitive solutions in the market are based on multiple, disparate products, our modular offering is based on a single, unified, underlying code base resulting in favorable efficiencies in functionality, integration, scalability and support.
-Our focused approach to information management and our ability to respond to customer feedback also drives the functionality and features of our products, which we believe lead the industry in terms of performance and usability, as evidenced by numerous industry awards we have received in the past 12 months such as the 2009 Gartner's 'Magic Quadrant' for Email Active Archiving; the 2009 Storage Magazine Product of the Year for Backup and Disaster Recovery Software and Services; a 2009 Microsoft Worldwide Partner Conference Award finalist in Advanced Infrastructure Solutions - Storage Solutions; the 2009 Bronze Windows IT Pro Community Choice Award; and the Gold Award in the Seventh Annual Law Technology News Awards in the eDiscovery Services Preservation category.
+Whereas other competitive solutions in the market are based on multiple, disparate products, our modular offering is based on a single, unified, underlying code base resulting in favorable efficiencies in functionality, integration, scalability and support.
+Our focused approach to data and information management and our ability to respond to customer feedback also drives the functionality and features of our products, which we believe lead the industry in terms of performance and usability, as evidenced by numerous industry awards we have received in the past 12 months such as the 2011 Gartner Magic Quadrant for Enterprise Disk-Based Backup and Recovery; 2011 DCIG Best in Class Virtual Server Backup Software; 2011 Info-Tech Research Group's Champion for Enterprise Backup Software; the 2010 Storage Magazine/SearchStorage.com Quality Awards for Enterprise-class Backup and Recovery software; and 2010 Gartner Magic Quadrant for Enterprise Information Archiving.

 From a customer perspective, highly integrated products such as ours, which are based on a single, unified, underlying code base, are easier and less expensive to deploy, operate and manage.
-This, in turn, makes it significantly easier to scale our products over a customer's entire IT environment.
+This flexibility, in turn, makes it significantly easier to scale our products over a customer's entire IT environment.
 Supporting and enhancing our products is made more efficient due to this single, unified, underlying code base, unlike our competitors who are required to support and enhance multiple, disparate products, most of which are based on differing underlying software codes.
 Supporting multiple, disparate products places larger demands on our competitors' internal human and operational capital.
 We believe our Simpana product, because of its unique architecture, creates a compelling functional, integration, scalability and support advantage.
-We continue to expand our worldwide sales infrastructure and increase our distribution throughout the Americas, Europe, Australia and Asia to meet the needs of our business.
+We continue to expand our worldwide sales infrastructure and increase our distribution throughout the Americas, Europe, Middle East/Africa, Australia and Asia to meet the needs of our business.